SilkRose/Pony/stories/script-kitty/script-kitty.md

 Rarity set down the box containing her new 'smart' coffee machine.
 The side of the box boasted about its many features and how it connects to the internet.

 Fluttershy carefully cut the tape at the top of the box.
-She was helping Rarity setup her new coffee machine.
+She was helping Rarity set up her new coffee machine.

 The two girls worked together to pull the machine out of its box, causing the Styrofoam protection to fall to the wayside.

-They set it down on the counter, before removing the old one from it's place.
+They set it down on the counter, before removing the old one from its place.

 Rarity began reading the instructions while Fluttershy cleaned the area where it would go.

-Opal had been watching the whole thing, she was sat on a chair at the table.
+Opal had been watching the whole thing.
+She was sat on a chair at the table.
 She meowed, more out of habit than anything else.

 Fluttershy petted Opal after she finished cleaning the counter.